andmoredev/andmoredev/content/blog/http-invoke-with-sam.md

 There are several permissions needed to execute an endpoint using the HTTP task.
 1. It needs access to the secret that the EventBridge Connection creates in Secrets Manager.
 2. Permission to retrieve the connection credentials from the EventBridge Connection.
-3. Permission to execute the InvokeHTTPEndpoint, in this case the resource needs to be the ARN of the state machine that is executing it.
+3. Permission to execute the InvokeHTTPEndpoint.
+In this case the resource needs to be the ARN of the state machine that is executing it.
 To avoid a cyclical dependency in SAM we are parsing the ARN ourselves.
 I'm adding a wildcard at the end to account for the unique identifier that AWS adds to the end of generated resource names.
-We are also restricting the HTTP Invocation to only allow a GET to the OpenWeather API Base URL.
+We are also restricting the HTTP Invocation to only allow a GET to the OpenWeather API.

 ```yaml
 Policies: